2dml-lab/2dml-lab.github.io/_posts/2024-01-31-summer_projects.md

 ## Deadline

 Students interested in this year's project should reach out via email to the respective advisor before the 1st of May 2026 to schedule a meeting; earlier contact is encouraged, as each project is limited to one student.
-If the project is allocated before the deadline, it will be marked as unavailable below.
+If the project is allocated before the deadline, it will be marked as unavailable.

 <br>